 Adjust tine pitch initially so tines are perpendicular to the cutter bar.
 Too great a pitch may cause the cut crop to be scooped up and carried around the reel.

 For crops that are down or lodged, adjust reel so that center of reel is ahead of cutter bar, and adjust tines to be more aggressive, lifting the crop, yet dropping it onto the draper decks after cutting.

-If the crop starts to wrap around reel, this indicates the need to adjust the tines to a less aggressive setting.
 Tine pitch is critical to the operation of the swather.
 Adjust the tines to suit your individual needs and make note of the best settings for each of the crop conditions you encounter.

 Tine pitch must be the same at both ends of the reel.
-This applies to UII or HCC reels.